 The Drawbacks

-A notable critique from users involves the handle design, which is somewhat short and stubby.
-While this makes the brush compact and travel-friendly, those with larger hands or grip issues might find it slightly awkward to maneuver, especially when it becomes slippery with conditioner.
+The handle design is somewhat short and stubby, which is a downside if you have larger hands.
+While this makes the brush compact and travel-friendly, it can feel slightly awkward to maneuver, especially when it becomes slippery with conditioner.
 Furthermore, when used on dry hair, the plastic bristles have a tendency to generate static electricity, leaving some hair types looking a bit frizzy or flyaway-prone immediately after a massage.
-It is also important to note that while it feels great, it provides more of a scratching sensation than the deep tissue pressure you get from rigid wooden combs or electric massagers.
+It is also important to note that while it feels great, it provides more of a scratching sensation than the deep tissue pressure typically associated with rigid wooden combs or electric massagers.

 Best For